-This extra cost is what you pay for the convenience and if you can do all your business online (you and the recipient have a bank account) a money transfer company is a much cheaper option.
+This extra cost (apart from WorldRemit) is what you pay for the convenience and if you can do all your business online (you and the recipient have a bank account) a money transfer company is a much cheaper option.

 As mentioned, some of these services offer several benefits such as cash pickup or even home delivery which can be a huge benefit to some people.